GabbyBarajasBroussard/diabetic-clustering-project/README.md

 Carefully reviewed data, identifying any missing, erroneous, or invalid values.
-Explored value counts of the dataframe and visualized distribution of univariate data Created and called a function, wrangle_zillow, as a reproducible component that cleans/prepares data for analysis by: renames columns, handling missing values, adjusts data types, handles any data integrity
+Explored value counts of the dataframe and visualized distribution of univariate data Created and called a function, prepare, as a reproducible component that cleans/prepares data for analysis by: renames columns, handling missing values, adjusts data types, handles any data integrity
 Split the data into train, validate and test sets.
 Explore: